qgis/QGIS-Enhancement-Proposals/qep-1-purpose-and-format.rst

 QEP Types?
 -------------
-There are two kinds of a QEPs
+There are three kinds of a QEPs
+ - **Technical (API)** - A Technical code and API focused proposal.
+These are normally related to the core project itself and more focus around the code structure .
- - **Standard** - A standard code, UI, or application workflow proposal.
-These are normally related to the core project itself, or the API.
+ - **GUI / Workflow (UX)** - A UI, or application workflow focused proposal.
+These are related to how QGIS looks and preforms to the user.
+These may not require new code but might be full UI reworks.
  - **Process** - A QEP that is a proposal to change a process which the community around QGIS follow s.
 This could be something like changing the bug tracker, changing website platform, etc.

 Who can discuss a QEP?